PensionBee/ddd-workshop/README.md

 4. Move related **Entity** stickies/elements (plus corresponding **Command**/**Event** stickies/elements) near each other.
 5. Draw lines/circles/boxes around groups of related entities.
 6. Give meaningful names to the groups you've identified.
 7. That's it - bounded contexts identified!
-Now, you can 'port' those bounded contexts back to the original timeline.
+Now you can 'port' those bounded contexts back to the original timeline.
 This *might* result in the same bounded context appearing multiple times, which is perfectly fine.

 Althought this process is halfway between an art and a science, there are two traps you might fall into (neither of which scales well):